fromkk/EasyVJEffects/README.md

 # EasyVJEffects
-SwiftUI views for quickly prototyping VJ/visualizer style overlays—fireworks, laser fans, spotlight washes, and concentric waves.
+SwiftUI views for quickly prototyping VJ/visualizer style overlays—fireworks, laser fans, spotlight washes, concentric waves, snowfall, and cherry blossom petals.
 Every effect is lightweight, customizable, and can react to an audio intensity value so you can sync it with music, microphone input, or Core Audio metering.

 ## Samples
 | Fireworks | Laser Fan |